bugcrowd/ecs-task-runner/README.md

 ECS Task Runner requires an already existing ECS cluster and Task Definition.
 The Task Definition must send it's logs to AWS Cloudwatch and the ECS hosts will need an IAM role that has permission to do that.

 ### CLI Tool

-To use the cli tool you might want to install ECS Task Runner so the executable is in your path (`npm install -g ecs-task-runner`).
-Below is the command usage

 ```
 Options: